What we are trying to do:

 Cool.
 Now that Google Maps is hooked up with Strumm, let’s add a simple autocomplete input form first.

-I am building a component folder called SearchBar and creating a file SearchBar.vue .
+I am building a component folder called SearchBar

 Page Needs

-2. Once the user selects a city, I will store is in my Vuex store (probably will not cover on here.
+to call the Google Maps API to autocomplete the city that the user is inputting.- Once the user selects a city, I will store is in my Vuex store (probably will not cover on here.
 Email me if you need help.).

-3. After storing the city we should navigate pages to the FindInstructor pages I do not want the submit button to show unless a valid city is chosen, and I also do not want to navigate to a new page without a valid city chosen.
+pages I do not want the submit button to show unless a valid city is chosen, and I also do not want to navigate to a new page without a valid city chosen.

 For step 1: